-Instead of suffocating the inner voice, I chose to accept the failure entirely.
-As I leaned into the moment, I was able to see my past from an objective point of view.
+It took me a while to realize that success is not what I achieve but who I am.
+As I silenced my inner critic and leaned into the moment, I was able to see my past from an objective point of view.
 I realized that I was stronger than my resistance.
 With this new awareness, I could finally move forward.

 My renewed definition of happiness

-Through my study of psychology, neuroscience, and spirituality, I learned to debunk some myths around happiness:
+Through my study of psychology, neuroscience, and spirituality, I learned to create more empowering beliefs around happiness:

 Happiness is the journey, not the destination

 As I discovered earlier, achieving a certain outcome wouldn’t bring you happiness.
-Even worse, if your happiness is attached to the outcome, you may get to a worse state if you fail to achieve.
+Even worse, if your happiness is attached to the outcome, you may get to a worse state if you fail to achieve it.
 Thus, it is better if you could find happiness before you attain the goal.

 Happiness is found in the presence, not some distant future